 As CPH STAGE receives funding from the State and the City of Copenhagen, our partners must comply with the City of Copenhagen’s labour clause requirements – meaning expectations regarding pay and working conditions, including working hours, residence, and work permits.
 You can read more about collective agreements and labour clauses HERE.

-For questions regarding CPH STAGE SELECTED, please contact Production Manager Sarah Sarina Rommedahl at sarah@cphstage.com.
+For questions regarding CPH STAGE SELECTED, please contact Head of Production Sarah Sarina Rommedahl at sarah@cphstage.com.

-- Open Call for National Touring Days 2026 (May 30–31, 2026) For touring productions on commercial terms and for performances that meet the criteria for the Touring Network Denmark scheme – either already accepted into the network or wishing to apply for inclusion.
+- Open Call for National Tour Days 2027.
+For touring productions on commercial terms and for performances that meet the criteria for the Tour Network Denmark scheme – either already accepted into the network or wishing to apply for inclusion.

-National Touring Days, under CPH STAGE, invites Danish theatres and groups to apply for inclusion in the program with their touring productions scheduled to tour during the 2026/27 or 2027/28 seasons.
+National Tour Days, under CPH STAGE, invites Danish theatres and groups to apply for inclusion in the program with their touring productions scheduled to tour during the 2027/28 or 2028/29 seasons.

-The National Touring Days serve as a platform where presenters from theatre associations, venues, and cultural centers across the country can experience a broad selection of full-length touring performances.
+The National Tour Days serve as a platform where presenters from theatre associations, venues, and cultural centers across the country can experience a broad selection of full-length touring performances.

-CPH STAGE prioritizes productions that already have plans to tour and have considered the practical frameworks for touring in Denmark, such as:
+CPH STAGE prioritises productions that already have plans to go on tour and have taken the framework for touring in Denmark into account, for example:

-- Productions that are part of, or applying for inclusion in, Touring Network Denmark for the 2026/27 and 2027/28 seasons.
+- Productions that have been accepted into, or are applying for acceptance into, the Danish Touring Network for the 27/28 and 28/29 seasons.

 - Productions that have a plan for touring on commercial terms.

-- Touring productions from The Royal Danish Theatre, the regional theatres, The Jutland Opera, and theatres under The Copenhagen Theatre Partnership.
+- Touring productions from the Royal Danish Theatre, the regional theatres, the Jutland Opera, and the theatres under the Copenhagen Theatre Partnership.

-The producer must be able to manage, organize, and carry out a tour and ensure that the offered production can be realized in the following season.
+Producers must be able to manage and organise a tour and deliver the offered production in the following season.

-CPH STAGE will curate a diverse program of 5–8 performances.
+CPH STAGE selects a varied programme of 5–8 productions.

-Performance or ticket purchase depends on whether it is a public performance or one shown exclusively in connection with the Touring Days.
+Performance or ticket purchase depends on whether it is a public performance or one shown exclusively in connection with the Tour Days.
 Maximum fee: DKK 30,000 per performance.
+Submitted budgets must include all income and expenses and use THIS TEMPLATE.

 Theatres and groups curated by CPH STAGE must comply with applicable collective agreements.
 Dansk Scenekunst has a special collective agreement with the Danish Actors’ Association regarding CPH STAGE.
 You can view the 2025 agreement HERE.

-For questions about the Open Call for National Touring Days at CPH STAGE 2025, please contact Production Manager Sarah Sarina Rommedahl at SARAH@CPHSTAGE.COM.
+For questions about the Open Call for National Tour Days at CPH STAGE 2026, please contact Head of Production Sarah Sarina Rommedahl at sarah@cphstage.com

 Application round from October 21, 2025 to January 29, 2026